-Most accounts software are on the cloud, so you are looking at a monthly fee, rather than purchasing the full product up front.
+Most accounts software are on the cloud, so you are looking at a monthly fee, rather than purchasing the full product upfront.
 Cloud-based can suit most businesses, especially when starting up.
-Check pricing as some have initial low rates or free trials to get you started, but once up and running the figures are much higher.
+Check the pricing as some have initial low rates or free trials to get you started, but once up and running the figures are much higher.

 Cloud Accounting Free Trials

-Most now offer a free trial, normally for 30 days.
-It is worth trialling a few and see which one suits your business the best.
-One thing to check if there is a bank connection that your bank is listed.
+Most now offer a free trial, generally for 30 days.
+It is worth trialling a few and to see which one suits your business the best.
+Most now provide automatic bank downloads, check to see if they include your bank.
+Due to open banking, some banks are not added yet.
 It will also give you a chance to look at their sales invoice designs and see if they are suitable.
-Make sure before the trial is ended you decide the best package for you.
+Make sure before the trial ends, you decide the best package for your business.

 These are some of the best options we have reviewed.

 Wave seems to be a little known cloud-based accounting package but is easy to use and free.
 People ask why it is free; they do include some advertising that pays for it.
 The advertising is not off-putting and well worth it for the features that Wave Apps has to offer.